linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 7/ST Investor Protection and Governance in the Valuation of Emerging Markets 2017.md

 Ausco Chemicals is an Australian chemical company that produces, supplies, and distributes a broad range of chemical products.
 Its products are sold as ingredients to personal care, pharmaceutical, home care, construction, plastic, lubricants, electronics, and other manufacturers.

-The company (Ausco Chemicals) recorded  $25 billion in sales and$ 3.75 billion in EBITDA in 2016.
+The company (Ausco Chemicals) recorded  \$25 billion in sales and\$ 3.75 billion in EBITDA in 2016.
 Its EV/EBITDA (Enterprise Value to EBITDA) multiple is 12.8x and its anticipated constant growth in EBITDA is 3%.
 The company is 100% equity financed.

 The company exports all its products to international